We’ve seen people’s response to the service and its new features in real time. It’s already having an impact

 What we did

-We’ve been working in partnership with a small team at Mind that is dedicated to supporting Side by Side.
+We worked in partnership with a small team at Mind that was dedicated to supporting Side by Side.
 The platform had been built for Mind by another company.
-We came on board to do the work needed to get it live and have been helping the team make ongoing iterations to the service since its launch.
+We came on board to do the work needed to get it live and helped the team make ongoing iterations to the service after its launch.

 We prioritised what we needed to fix before going live, and created an accessibility statement describing the few areas where our support could improve.
-Having navigated the main issues, we were able to get an MVP version of the service launched in August 2020.
+Having navigated the main issues, we were able to get an MVP version of the service launched.

 Our onboarding plan invited users of the previous platform to join Side by Side in staggered groups.
-We identified the groups using login data from the previous platform.
 Beta testers were invited first, followed by the most active users, then semi-active, and so on, spread out over a couple of weeks.

 What we learned

 Discourse has a wide range of mechanisms for users to communicate with each other, but Side by Side only uses a couple.
-The biggest set of issues we’ve had improving the service has been in cases where Discourse has quietly started a different kind of message between users that isn’t handled by the custom frontend.
+The biggest set of issues we had improving the service was in cases where Discourse had quietly started a different kind of message between users that wasn’t handled by the custom frontend.

-We’ve learned to be extra careful when interfacing with default Discourse functionality, and that doing things outside of Discourse’s way of operating is likely to be more pain than gain.
+We learned to be extra careful when interfacing with default Discourse functionality, knowing that doing things outside of Discourse’s way of operating was likely to be more pain than gain.

 What’s next